WaleyChen/salido/README.md

 maps to one of the Brand's Price Levels.

 How Does Menu Item Pricing Work then?

 In pricing, a Location specifies it's current Order Type and Day Part.
 Pricing will then find the Location's PLC that matches the Order Type and Day Part.
 That PLC will map to a Price Level.
 We then apply that Price Level to the Menu Item(s) being sold e.g.

 Let's say we're doing pricing for Nike's Uptown Location.
 The Location's Order Type is "In-Store" and the Day Part is "Afternoon".
 We find a PLC within Nike's Uptown Location that has the same Order Type and Day Part which we know to be Uptown's Low-End PLC from our previous example.
 Uptown's Low-End PLC maps to Nike's Low-End Price Level.
 Let's say that all items in the Low-End Price Level have a cost of $2.00.
-Therefore, all of Nike's Uptown Location Menu Items will then have a cost of $2.00 because the Location's current Order Type and Day Part map to the Low-End
+Therefore, all of Nike's Uptown Location's Menu Items will have a cost of $2.00 because the Location's current Order Type and Day Part map to the Low-End
-Price Level which prices all Menu Items to be $2.00.
-And that's how Menu Item pricing is determined by a resturant's Location, Order Type and Day Part.
+Price Level which prices all Menu Items to $2.00.
+That's how Menu Item pricing is determined by a resturant's Location, Order Type and Day Part.